Learning about accessibility progress in the tech world

-This page contains snippets of tech accessibility info - to keep an eye on progress being made behind the scenes and accessible options for everyone.
+This post introduces snippets of tech accessibility info, showing the progress being made in the tech world, and accessibility options for everyone.

 Use dictation to talk instead of typing on your PC

-If you prefer to speak to your PC instead of typing, since the Windows 10 Fall Creators Update you can use the dictation feature built into Windows 10.
+If you prefer to speak to your PC instead of typing, you can use the dictation feature built into Windows 10.
 Simply press the Windows key + H to open the dictation toolbar, and start talking.

 Windows + H – Open Dictation toolbar